alexsherry21/School_District_Analysis/README.md

 It is interesting that the replacement caused Thomas High School's average reading scores to actually increase by a small amount, while the reading passing rate decreased by almost three tenths of a percent.
 This would imply that before replacement, Thomas High School's ninth-grade class either had a disproptionately high number of very marginal passing grades, or a disproportionately high number of very low failing grades.

 Somehow, we are able to notice changes at the district level but not when the data is grouped by school spending, size, or type.
-Thomas High School's very high marks in both math and reading in drive it to the district's second best overall passing percentage.
+Thomas High School's very high marks in both math and reading drive it to the district's second best overall passing percentage.
 This means that their 461 ninth-graders represented a small but decent portion of the right tail of the district data's metrics.
 Thomas High School's scores were also very uniform across grades.
 While their 461 ninth graders represent a larger portion of each of the bins they are in than of the district, they and Thomas High School's averages are mostly closer to those of their bins than those of the district, leading the replacement to not cause significant enough differences to be noticed in our updated dataframes for spending, size, and type.